#1 Combine a Winery Holiday Open House with Shopping . . .

 With more than 700 museums, Virginia is a treasure trove for unique holiday gifts.
-For example, the O. Winston Link Museum Shop features photographs of steam engines and railroad towns; the Berkeley Plantation Gift Shop offers crossstitch samplers and kits of the plantation; and the Blue Ridge Institute and Farm Museum Shop offers regional folk arts, unique to the Appalachians.
+For example, the O. Winston Link Museum Shop features photographs of steam engines and railroad towns; the Berkeley Plantation Gift Shop offers crossstitch samplers and kits of the plantation; and the Blue Ridge Institute and Museum Shop offers regional folk arts, unique to the Appalachians.

 If you're like millions of other shoppers, you're looking for bargains.
 Consider shopping at Virginia's Outlets.
 These popular destinations feature upscale clothing, sporting goods and electronics at bargain-basement prices.
 If the price tag isn't as important as the designer tag, you'll probably find what you're looking for at Virginia's high-end shopping centers.